 Our doctors diagnose and treat more than 800 people with ALS each year.
 They have expertise in inherited and acquired neuromuscular conditions, genetics of myopathies present from birth (congenital) and adult-onset neuropathies, and how nerves and muscles function.

 Mayo Clinic campuses in Arizona, Florida and Minnesota are certified Centers of Excellence by the ALS Association.

 Conditions and symptoms

-Doctors are active in clinical and basic science research to study causes, genetics and potential treatments for ALS and ALS-related diseases.
+Our clinician-researchers and scientists are active in clinical and basic science research to study causes, genetics and potential treatments for ALS and ALS-related diseases.
 You may have the opportunity to participate in research studies and clinical trials as part of your treatment at Mayo Clinic.